 Greenville is a participating member of the National Flood Insurance Program.
 Greenville joined the NFIP on July 28, 1975 through emergency entry, and regular entry on May 19, 1981.
 Flood Insurance Rate Maps, all bearing the effective date of September 25, 2009, are used for flood insurance purposes and are on file with the Greenville Planning Board.
 According to the FEMA CIS, there were no structures located in FEMA designated Special Flood Hazard Areas (SFHAs) as of September 23, 2020.
 There are 3 residential flood insurance policies and 3 non-residential policies totaling 6 policies town-wide for \$1,727,200.
 In addition, there have been 2 repetitive losses for \$3,648.
-At the time of this plan update, FEMA is not releasing the repetitive loss structure types to include in this plan.
 The flood insurance study was done on September 25, 2009.